 Tumbi, another favourite instrument among the Punjabi Folk Music.
 The instrument produces a high- pitched and is a single stringed instrument.
 Punjabi Tumbi is an instrument which is played with the fingers in which the single string is plucked.
 The Punjabi Tumbi is loved by every other Punjabi Folk group and even the bhangrachis.

 These instruments are just the love of every other Punjabi Folk Group whether a singing group or the Bhangra Group.
-The vibe created with the sound of such instruments takes the audience to the traditional times.
+The vibe created with the sound of such Punjabi instrument takes the audience to the traditional times.
 So, keep the Punjabi folk music and its antiqueness alive with the coming generation.